Adrien Tambay

-Adrien Tambay (born 25 February 1991) is a French professional racing driver.
+Adrien Patrick Marie Maurice Tambay (born 25 February 1991) is a French professional racing driver.
 He currently is an official CUPRA driver and is the 2022 ETCR Champion.
 He is the son of former Formula One driver Patrick Tambay, who won two Grands Prix for Ferrari in the early 1980s.

 Career

 Formula BMW

 Born in Paris, Tambay began his car racing career in the German Formula BMW ADAC series, finishing fourth and rookie champion.
 He moved to the new Formula BMW Europe series in 2008, where he finished third behind Esteban Gutiérrez and Marco Wittmann.

 Formula Three

 In 2009 he raced in the Formula Three Euroseries for leading team ART Grand Prix.
-He missed the Oschersleben and Nürburgring rounds of the Euroseries, and also an invitational entry to the British Formula 3 Championship at Spa, due to a head injury suffered playing football.
+He missed the Oschersleben and Nürburgring rounds of the Euroseries, and also an invitational entry to the British Formula 3 Championship at Spa, due to a head injury suffered while playing football.
 He ended the Euroseries season pointless, recording a best finish of seventh at EuroSpeedway and the Norisring.